YingshengGeng/P4_16-VNF/README.md

 Quick Start:

-**For running this demo, you should install the P4-utils:https://github.com/nsg-ethz/p4-utils** For running this demo, you are required to open three terminals at least.
+**For running this demo, you should install the P4-utils:https://github.com/nsg-ethz/p4-utils**

+For running this demo, you are required to open two terminals at least.

 Terminal 1:
   * sudo p4run